 4) Comment Filter:

-Some people out there like to give nasty comments, and the comment filter is the countermeasure for that.
+Some people like to give nasty comments, and the comment filter is the countermeasure.

 Users can predefine particular words that need to be filtered out in the comments section.
 The list can be modified anytime afterward.